Cofucan/rust_workspace/README.md

 # Rust Workspace

-Contains mini projects and practice exercises as I learn the Rust language
+While I am learning the Rust language, this repo contains some of my mini projects and practice exercises.